 Author has written 2 stories for Naruto.

-tigerowl is in her mid-twenties and a university graduate.
-While she is not toiling away in the administrative department of her bank, tigerowl enjoys writing Naruto fanfiction and reading novels.
-She also likes foreign languages, fashion blogging, reading manga & graphic novels, playing Yu-Gi-Oh TCG & League of Legends, purchasing high heels, cooking with her fiancée, paying down her student loan debt and parrots.
+tigerowl is in her mid-twenties and a graduate student.
+While she is not occupied managing her bank's corporate social responsibility, tigerowl enjoys writing Naruto fanfiction and reading novels.
+She also likes foreign languages, fashion blogging, cooking, doodling, going to concerts and stand up comedy shows, Pokémon breeding, reading manga & graphic novels, playing Yu-Gi-Oh TCG & League of Legends, purchasing high heels, finding high quality qipaos, snorkeling, kayaking, fishing, doing stuff with her fiancée, paying down her student loan debt, and parrots.

 Fav LOL champion: Udyr